OmarSamirz/Fine-Tune-Tesseract-For-Arabic-Language/README.md

 ### Data Augmentation
 Future improvements will include advanced data augmentation techniques to enhance the model's robustness, such as `noise injection`, `background variation`, and `character distortions`.

+### Training
+We fine-tuned the pre-trained Arabic model `ara.traineddata` from the official Tesseract repository.
+Key parameters included:

+**Maximum iterations**: *1000*
+**Lang type**: *RTL*
+**PSM**: *13*

+### Evaluation
+We evaluated the model using the `ocreval` tool to measure its performance.
+The evaluation was conducted on a benchmarking dataset created by **Hegghammer**, which provided a comprehensive and rigorous assessment of our model's capabilities.
+We compared the results with pre-trained models and benchmarks from related research, focusing on metrics such as `character error rate` (**CER**) and `word error rate` (**WER**).

+### Results
+Our fine-tuned model demonstrated **significant improvements** in word error rate (WER) on datasets without noise, outperforming both the pre-trained Tesseract model and Hegghammer's Tesseract benchmarking results.
+However, on datasets that included noise, our model's performance was not as strong, highlighting areas for potential improvement in handling noisy data.